alvin-milton/riot-SPA/README.md

 - Syntax is a pleasure to write, way cleaner than ReactJS
 - Virtual Dom
 - LifeCycle events on component
-- Tags can be rendered server-side
+- Tags can be rendered server-side (nodeJS)
 - Can use any preprocessor (Coffeescript, ES6, etc)
 - Faster to parse, cheaper to download as far as payload
 - Vanilla JS!!!